-Some scars are visible, formed as a result of an unplanned encounter with the pavement.
+Some scars are visible, formed because of an unplanned encounter with the pavement.
 Some are invisible, originating after enduring a painful breakup.
-Everyone has them, whether they admit to possessing them or not, whether they choose to see them or not.
+Everyone has them, whether or not they admit to possessing them, whether or not they choose to see them.

 Practice Makes Perfect